Welcome to Orbital Projects South Pacific

-Scott has travelled over 24,000 KM’s on greyhound busses to locations across the United States documenting over 90% of America’s flown space hardware from the Vanguard satellite to the Space Shuttle and been granted special access to many original and historic space facilities.
+Scott has traveled over 24,000 KM’s on Greyhound buses to locations across the United States documenting over 90% of America’s flown space hardware from the Vanguard satellite to the Space Shuttle and been granted special access to many original and historic space facilities.

 Selections of Scott’s images documenting America’s space history may be viewed in our Image Gallery.